StuartsProjects/StuartsProjects.github.io/_posts/2018-06-26-pratical-application-for-power-measurments.md

 date: "2018-06-26"
 ---

-A previous blog post looked at how you can use a cheap (£20) power meter to make accurate measurments on the power output of LoRa radio devices.
+A previous blog post looked at how you can use a cheap (£20) power meter to make accurate measurments on the power output of LoRa® radio devices.

 I was following the guide and program for a creating a simple TTN node that Andreas Spiess presented in a video;